 Giovanni Verrando (Sanremo, 1965), composer and writer of musical essays, holds the first european course on ‘Chamber music with new lutherie”, since 2016-17, in Conservatory of Lugano, Switzerland.

 In the ’90s and later he received many prizes in prestigious international competitions: IRCAM/Ensemble Intercontemporain Reading Panel (1st prize, 1995), Gaudeamus Music Week in Amsterdam (Special Mention, 1995), Festival International d’Art lyrique in Aix-en-Provence (1st prize, 1999), ISCM World New Music Days (2009) and other prizes.

-In 2011 he received the Silver Lion of the 55th Biennale di Venezia, as RepertorioZero’s deviser and founder, the ensemble and international group of musicians founded in 2008 that carries out research into new lutherie.
+In 2011 he received the Silver Lion of the 55th Biennale di Venezia, as RepertorioZero’s deviser and founder, the ensemble and international group of musicians founded in 2008 that carried out research into new lutherie.

 His research on language, orchestration and electronics has led to his receiving commissions from european institutions (French Ministry of Culture, Biennale of Venice, IRCAM in Paris, MaerzMusik in Berlin, Orchestra Sinfonica della RAI, Holland Festival and many others) and his works have been performed by orchestras, ensembles and soloists of international fame (Arditti String Quartet, Ensemble Intercontemporain, Orchestra Sinfonica della RAI, Kroumata, Les Percussions de Strasbourg, and many others).